carlonluca/lqobjectserializer/README.md

     { QSL("Menu*"), Menu::staticMetaObject }
 };
 ```
+When you want to have an array of QObject subclasses, you'll need to provide a add function.
+The name of the add function must be "add_" + the name of the array.
 The L_RW_PROP is a macro defined in the lqtutils submodule.
 If the class is only intended as a container of data, you can synthetize even more using the L_BEGIN_CLASS and L_END_CLASS macros from lqtutils.
 The result would be:
 ```
 L_BEGIN_CLASS(Item)